autostopbydreamphase/project1/README.md

-# project1
+# Roady
-herro everynyan
+## herro everynyan

-course project
+This is a course project for studies
+>The main goal is to implement
+>the basic functions of the web application:
+- authentication;
+* order fulfillment;
++ subscription to the newsletter;
+-familiarization with frequently asked questions